valentin-deschaintre/valentin-deschaintre.github.io/2020/call-for-papers.md

 <h1 id="research"><strong>Research Track</strong></h1>
 <p>A PDF version of Research Track call for papers is available to download from <a href="research.pdf">here</a>.</p>
-<p>The Eurographics Symposium on Rendering 2020 will take place in London, England from June 30th to July 2nd, 2020.
+<p> The Eurographics Symposium on Rendering 2020 will take place virtually from June 30th to July 2nd, 2020, co-hosted by Imperial College London and University College London.
 This 31th event continues the series of highly successful Eurographics Symposia and Workshops on Rendering.</p>
 <p>All accepted research papers will be presented at EGSR 2020 and archived in the <a href="https://diglib.eg.org/">Eurographics digital library</a> (exact publication modalities pending).
 Furthermore, a selection of them will be published in an issue of the <a href="https://onlinelibrary.wiley.com/journal/14678659">Computer Graphics Forum</a> (CGF) journal, based on both the recommendations of the reviewers and the outcome of a second cycle of review.</p>
 <p>We are looking for work that shapes the future of rendering in computer graphics and related fields, such as virtual and augmented reality, deep learning, and computational photography.</p>
 <p>There is no fixed minimum or maximum paper length.
 However, submissions over 12 pages in length will be treated as exceptional cases, and length must be proportional to contribution.</p>